openSUSE/gitarro/doc/BASICS.md

   It works this way so if you are using Jenkins pulling the repository, you can have one job build for each gitarro execution.

+  It is also posible instruct gitarro to scan only the Pull Requests changed during the last X seconds (--changed_since).
+From GitHub API perspective, and gitarro's perspective a change is either a new commit or a new comment at the PR.

 * If you are using [webhooks](https://developer.github.com/webhooks/), then you just need to specify the ID of the Pull Requests that started the hook (--P or --PR)

 It is also posible to tell gitarro to ignore PRs unless specific files are changed (by path or by extension with -f or --file), and specify a URL to added to the Pull Requests with the link to the log with the test output, for example to a Jenkins log (-u o --url).